tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * The data that is stored on-chain for each art token is stored in the art_collection mapping, but appraisal reports are far too large to store on-chain.

-* Instead, it is a much lower gas price to store appraisal reports in a decentralized storage provider such as IPFS and then referenced on-chain by hash.
+* Instead, it is a much lower gas price to store appraisal reports in a decentralized storage provider such as IPFS, and then referenced on-chain by hash.
 Calling an event is an easy and cheap way to permanently log a `URI` or `Uniform Resource Identifier`.

 Define a function named `registerArtwork`; it accepts the following parameters:

- * address owner,
+ * address owner

  * string memory name